 There are two main Central American Technical regulations that have been adopted by Nicaragua that cover all aspects related to labeling requirements: the Technical regulation on General Labeling of Prepackaged Food Products (RTCA 67.
-01.07.10) and the Technical regulation on the Labeling of Prepackaged Food Products for Human Consumption for the Population Older than Three Years
+01.07.10) and the Technical regulation on the Labeling of Prepackaged Food Products for Human Consumption for the Population Older than Three Years (RTCA.

-(RTCA.
 67.01.60:10).
 The main objective of these regulations is to establish the minimum labeling requirements for food products, including the labeling requirements for prepackaged food for the population over three years of age.
+On September 1, 2016, Central America Customs Union Countries (CACU) adopted a comprehensive guide to facilitate the implementation of the Central American Regulation on the Labeling of Prepackaged Foods, RTCA.
+67.01.07.10.
+The comprehensive guide provides a number of examples of prepackaged food labels and includes a number of frequently asked questions.
+So far there are no regulations for the labeling of Genetically Modified Organisms.
+The complete guide can be found here.

-According to the Central American Technical Regulation on General Labeling of Prepackaged Food Products (RTCA 67.01.07.10), that entered into effect in July 2012, all imported food products must have labels in Spanish.
+According to the Central American Technical Regulation on General Labeling of Prepackaged Food Products (RTCA 67.01.07.10), implemented in July 2012, all imported food products must have labels in Spanish.
 Despite this language requirement, other languages may be used as well, as long as the required information is also included in Spanish.
-The information that must appear on the label, except when indicated otherwise by a national standard or by the Codex Alimentarius is: a) product name, b) net content and drained weight in international system units, c) artificial color and flavors (if any), d) MINSA registration number, e) ingredients listed in decreasing order by weight, f) importer's name and address, g) Lot number and expiration date, h) country of origin, i) preservation and use instructions.
+The information that must appear on the label, except when indicated otherwise by a national standard or by the Codex Alimentarius includes: a) product name, b) net content and drained weight in international system units, c) artificial color and flavors (if any), d) MINSA registration number, e) ingredients listed in decreasing order by weight, f) importer's name and address, g) lot number and expiration date, h) country of origin, i) preservation and use instructions.
+The sticker-type label, in Spanish, is usually provided by the importer prior to retail sale.

-The Central American Technical Regulation on Nutritional Labeling of Prepackaged Food Products (RTCA 67.04.48:08), which entered into effect in January 2014, requires listing nutrients such as total fat, saturated fat, carbohydrates, sodium, protein and energetic value in the label of prepackaged food.
+The Central American Technical Regulation on Nutritional Labeling of Prepackaged Food Products (RTCA 67.04.48:08), implemented January 2014, requires listing nutrients such as total fat, saturated fat, carbohydrates, sodium, protein and energetic value in the label of prepackaged food.
 This regulation will apply to prepackaged food products that include nutritional value, nutritional and health declarations and that will be sold directly for human consumption in Central America.
-Please see below samples of current labels.
+Donated and sample products are exempt of this regulation.